cophi-wue/German_HateSpeech_Corpus/README.md

 ### HASOC

-The HASOC dataset includes 818 German tweets as well as German facebook comments classified as either hate or non-hate, which were gathered with a keyword based approach in [1].
+The HASOC dataset includes 818 German tweets as well as German facebook comments classified as either hate or non-hate.
+The comments were gathered with a keyword based approach in [1].
 As the corpus predominantly contains non-hate, we again sampled from the corpus to obtain a (preliminary) equal ratio of hate and non-hate in this dataset.

 ### Hatr
 The Hatr dataset contains 432 text instances that were extracted from [hatr.org](http://hatr.org/), a website that collects German hate posts from various German blogs.

 ### German refugees

-This dataset contains 469 text instances from Ross et al. [2], which is a corpus on offensive tweets about the refugee crisis.
+This dataset contains 469 text instances from Ross et al. [2], which is a [corpus on offensive tweets](https://github.com/UCSM-DUE/IWG_hatespeech_public) about the refugee crisis.
 The tweets were gathered with a keyword based approach, the keywords all being hashtags in this case.

 ### GermEval 2018

-This dataset contains 2871 text instances from the tweet corpus described in [3], created as part of the GermEval 2018 Task on the Identification of
+This dataset contains 2871 text instances from the [tweet corpus](https://github.com/uds-lsv/GermEval-2018-Data) described in [3], created as part of the GermEval 2018 Task on the Identification of Offensive Language.
-Offensive Language.
 For this project, we only included the tweets that were classified as 'OFFENSE'.

 ## Acknowledgements